sanagama/sfmc-alexa/README.md

 $ npm start
 ```

 This will start the `Express` server locally on your computer.
-And `nodemon` will automatically transpile and publish any files you change during development or debugging.
+And `nodemon` will automatically transpile and deploy any files you change during development or debugging.

 ## Deployment